Missouri Rape and Sexual Assault Laws

 Defenses to Sexual Offenses

-If you're accused of committing any sex crime, you should seek the advice of a local Missouri sex crime defense attorney or a public defender.
-An experience attorney can help determine what defense strategy is best for you.
+If someone accuses you of committing a sex crime, seek the advice of a local Missouri sex crime defense attorney.
 Several of the possible defenses include:

 - Consent — When you can show that the person you had sexual contact with was capable and did consent to all of the sexual acts involved.